ergoplatform/board/design.md

   signature: Sget       // Sget = Sign(Q,R,[t])
 }

+# Fiware-orion

+Fiware-orion will be used to store and retrieve the post messages of the Public Bulletin Board.
+The capabilities to query the context broker using filters will be used and translated into the GPBB layer as a feature.
+In particular it will be used for the Get query in the GPBB.
+The specific properties of a Public Bulletin Board mean that the only operations that will be required from fiware-orion will be to create and find entities.
+The concept of sections in the GPBB, linked to votings and election processes will be translated into fiware orion service paths.
+General indexes in the GPBB layer will be used as IDs in fiware-orion.

 ## Section/Election configuration parameters:

 * section: s                   // a hash-like number, must be randomly generated.
 Base64 encoded, with 132 bits, which means 22 characters